bio

 Aside from all this Chuck also engaged as a producer serving a variety of artists in their own musical pursuits.
 He's played in numerous casual collaborations and one-offs.
 He is also active as a music editorial writer ...
 "I also want to give a bit of energy to the part of the scene that isn't about me."
 And, Chuck has been known to throw a music event or two serving as music coordinator at several southern California festivals.
 In 2009 Chuck received official recognition for his community and civic efforts with music from the California State Senate.

-Since 2013, Chuck also serves as a Creative Director/Content Director for Making Music Magazine and the International Musician—The Official Journal of the Musicians Union of the United States and Canada, He serves also as a creative consultant for the San Diego Troubadour since 2013.
+From 2013—2021, Chuck also served as a Creative Director/Content Director for Making Music Magazine and the International Musician—The Official Journal of the Musicians Union of the United States and Canada, He serves also as a creative consultant for the San Diego Troubadour since 2013.
 He also writes a column Sounds of Syracuse/Table Hopping Magazine which highlights the music community in central New York.

 In March of 2020 Chuck Schiele was a presenter at the prestigious SAMMY AWARDS (Syracuse, NY).